 The big players

 Crackle is owned by Sony, so it features a robust lineup of movies and TV shows from Sony Pictures Entertainment.
 In the collection of full-length movies, you’ll find a good number of blockbuster hits along with a generous smattering of obscure-but-interesting B-movies.
 There is a diverse library of freebies, but rather than keeping movies on the site indefinitely, Crackle cycles through them, posting titles online for a limited period before replenishing with new choices.
 Crackle is a great resource, though the constant interruptions from advertisers can get old pretty quickly.
 The service is offered in 21 countries, but has shut down its Canadian and Latin American offerings.

 This one is really a no-brainer.
 Everyone knows YouTube is the biggest video-hosting service online, and you probably already use the site for silly cat videos and footage of people getting hit with exercise balls.
 But YouTube has a sizable collection of feature-length movies on its free tier as well.
-Granted, the majority of these are B-list novelties, but there are a few quality flicks hiding in there, and we’ve even dug up some of the best free movies on YouTube for you.
+Granted, the majority of these are B-list novelties, but there are a few quality flicks hiding in there.

 In addition to the free, Google-curated movies, there are thousands of films on the site that won’t show up unless you search directly for them.
 If you’re looking for a particular flick, especially an older one, it’s worth performing a quick search on YouTube to see if someone has posted it.
 These aren’t always uploaded by the film’s rights holders, and many of them are divided into episodes and playlists, but as they say, beggars can’t be choosers.